Washita and Other Weird Tales

 Someone, to this day I know not who, saw us there at the car wash.
 From that point, we became suspects.
 We were there by the school.
 The school was vandalized.
 We must have been involved.
 So were the thoughts of the school's faculty.

 The next day, around lunch time, I was summoned to the principal's office.
-I didn't know it at the time, but my cousin was also called to the office.
+I didn't know it at the time, but my friend was also called to the office.
 She later stated that, as she entered the office, she saw my cowboy boots sticking out from beyond another office door.
 She then realized that I was in the office as well.

 See Part 3 here.